 The life of a digital marketer is never complete without working with a client who is difficult.
 An agency always has an array of clients, each one, different from the other.
 One of the most important factors for an agency’s success is the relationship between the client and the team.
 The deeper the understanding is between the agency and the client, the more seamless the workflow and experience.

-As far as clients are concerned, only results and proactive communication instils a sense of trust in them.
+As far as clients are concerned, only results and proactive communication instil a sense of trust in them.
 Once the agency’s work gives the clients improved numbers, their confidence in the team goes up.
-But beyond all the hard work, agency-management always reaches a point where they will have to decide to fire a bad client.
+But beyond all the hard work, agency management always reaches a point where they will have to decide to fire a bad client.

 What do we mean by bad clients?

 Digital marketing experts often come across an array of clients – both good and bad, and sometimes, ones who are somewhere between good and bad.
-There are clients who trust the agency to do their work, give them their space and cooperate with them by giving them timely approvals, listening to their take on the market trends and participate in healthy discussions whenever necessary.
-More importantly, they pay you on-time.
+There are clients who trust the agency to do their work, give them their space and cooperate with them by giving them timely approvals, listening to their take on the market trends and participating in healthy discussions whenever necessary.
+More importantly, they pay you on time.

 But there are two sides to a coin.
 While some clients can be sweet, patient and understanding, some are constantly anxious about what the agency is doing for their brand and with their brand.
 No matter how many viral and meaningful campaigns the agency provides for them, no matter the professionalism and the proactiveness the agency exhibits, the client team somehow just can’t get themselves to trust the agency and give them the space they need to do what they have to.